-Executive Director Arca Continental México
+Executive Director of Arca Continental Mexico

-He held the position of General Manager for Corporación Lindley since 2015.
-Before that, he was General Manager for Coca-Cola Central America and Chief Operating Officer for Sparkling Beverages at Coca-Cola de México.
-He holds a degree in Industrial Engineering from the Pontificia Universidad Católica del Perú and an MBA from J.L.
+He has worked in the Coca-Cola System for over 33 years, in various leadership roles.
+Former Chief Executive Officer of Corporación Lindley in Peru, Chief Executive Officer of Coca-Cola Central America and Vice President of Operations for Sparkling Beverages at Coca-Cola de México.
+He is an Industrial Engineering from the Pontificia Universidad Católica del Perú and an MBA from J.L.
 Kellogg School of Management.